 Shabbat Shalom

-As I prepared the Challah bread, I am reminded of the three stranded cord that is not easily broken as I braided the three strands of dough.
-I was thankful for my husband, prayed for him to have strength in his work, that he would have kindness and wisdom upon his lips.
-I prayed for God’s blessing upon our home and lives.
+As I prepared the Challah bread and begin to braid the three strands of dough, I am reminded of the verse in Ecclesiastes 4:12, that a three stranded cord that is not easily broken.
+I prayed for my husband to have strength in his work, that he would have kindness and wisdom upon his lips.
+I prayed for God’s blessing upon our children and that they would put God first in their lives, I prayed for our home and the friends who visit us.

-Gather all the ingredients together to prepare the rice, hummus and eggplant sauté and with one of the challah breads I rolled it out and spread it with Nutella rolled it and baked it as a loaf.
+Gather all the ingredients together to prepare the rice, hummus and eggplant sauté.
+This Challah recipe will make two loaves.
+Take one of the doughs and roll it in a square.
+Spread it with Nutella rolled it and baked it as a loaf.
 Wonderful for the next morning.
 I do this when I have company spending the night, it is a nice treat.
 It tastes like a chocolate croissant.
 Yum.

-Here are a few of my recipes for you to try, I hope you enjoy them.
+Here are a few of my recipes I'd like to share with you, I hope you enjoy them.

 I used the chickpeas in two of the dishes that I made today.
 Half was used for the hummus and the other was used for a rice dish.